Who needs books to read to get rich? Are you rich right now? Well, you may need the tips in today’s post for which books can help you get rich.

 Success Principles by Jack Canfield

-I was inspired to read something, anything by Jack Canfield after watching him tell his story in “The Secret”, and what a huge turning point that was for him and his family.
+I was inspired to read something, anything by Jack Canfield after watching him tell his story in the movie “The Secret”.
+What Jack did was a huge turning point for him and his family.

 This book will help you if you do some of the exercises in it.
 You do not have to finish them all, but starting will let you know what is important to you.
 The sooner you find out what works for you, the quicker success comes to you!